 East Beach (Lossiemouth)

 White sand, rolling sand dunes, and close to town so it’s perfect for an afternoon walk with the dog, the East Beach is a real hidden treasure of a beach.
 Stop off for a scoop of homemade ice cream at Miele’s.
+Whether you prefer kayaks or catamarans for your water activities, and you’re looking for the best 3-man inflatable kayak on the market?
+Check out Kayak Gonflable’s review on the best 3 person inflatable kayak available to consumers.

 The granite city has its very own family-friendly beach, and it’s a proper bucket-and-spade spot, complete with an Art Deco esplanade and 3km of golden sand, so there’s never any worries about finding a space.
 Look out for bottlenose dolphins during the summer.